 Provincial Public Health Measures- Current Restrictions and a Path Forward

-Restrictions on gatherings remain in place, as well as capacity limits for some businesses, places of worship, etc. The Government of Alberta website should be consulted for complete details: https://www.alberta.ca/enhanced-public-health-measures.aspx
+Alberta's Open for Summer Plan is now in Stage 2.
+The Government of Alberta website should be consulted for complete details: https://www.alberta.ca/enhanced-public-health-measures.aspx

 Lethbridge County BYLAW 20-024- Temporary Mandatory Face Coverings